Resume Keywords to Beat ATS: 100+ Examples

 Resume keywords are the specific words or phrases that pertain to the requirements of a job.
 Most job postings will include several such keywords, and including those words and phrases in your resume when you apply for the job can significantly help your chances of scoring an interview.

-If your resume passes the ATS scan, it will then be sent on to an actual person, who will likely spend an average of only about 7 seconds reading your resume.
-So, those keywords are equally important for grabbing and holding the hiring manager’s attention, and convincing them that you are qualified for the job.
+Resumes that pass the ATS scan are sent on to an actual person, who will spend about seven seconds reading each of them.
+As such, ATS keywords are equally important for grabbing and holding the hiring manager’s attention and convincing them you’re qualified for the job.

 First, read the job posting carefully to find specific keywords to target.
 These words and phrases will likely be sprinkled throughout the posting, but they are usually concentrated in the ‘qualifications’ and ‘responsibilities’ sections.
 Keywords can be both job-related as well as action verbs like ‘manage,’ ‘advise,’ or ‘direct.’